wtoivo/RM2-F2F-quali-book/book/01-labs.Rmd

 **NOTE TO WIL: Think that Maxine struggled to get any to do Campus Climate so might be worth only having the three topics?**

 In your groups, have a look at the [Topic Guide](https://wtoivo.github.io/RM2-F2F-quali-book/group-project-preparation.html#topic-guide).
-There are X topics to choose from: Green Spaces, **(CAMPUS CLIMATE)** Belonging and Mental Health.
+There are three topics to choose from: Green Spaces, Belonging and Mental Health.

 Have a look over the topics - are there any that your group are particularly drawn towards at this stage?
 You might know immediately what you'd like to focus on, or might need to discuss all of them in your group.